-3.1.27 Equivalent Residential Unit (ERU) (or Residential Unit)
+3.1.29 Equivalent Residential Unit (ERU) (or Residential Unit)

 The basic unit used for purposes of billings of all kinds.
 One residential unit shall be based on 18 fixture units as defined in the Uniform Plumbing Code.
-When volumetric measurements are used, an Equivalent Residential Unit shall be based upon the equivalent of 900 cubic feet or 6,732 gallons per month.
+When volumetric measurements are used, an Equivalent Residential Unit shall be based upon the equivalent of 600 cubic feet or 4,488 gallons per two month billing cycle.
 Note that the UPC "fixture units" are not a one-to-one correlation with the number of plumbing fixtures.
 [Resolution Nos.
 146, 174, 242A, 785]

-3.1.28 Garbage
+3.1.30 Garbage